eldraco/github-tasks/README.md

 ## Work Timers

+Let the app capture your focus sessions automatically while you stay heads-down.

 - Timers are stored in SQLite (`work_sessions` table) with start/stop times.
 - You can run multiple timers at once (e.g., context switching across tasks).
 - Toggle a timer with `W` on the selected row.